Conjugacy problem in groups with quadratic Dehn function: Minimal diagrams over G

 {\proof

-Recall that the standard base of $\bf M$ is built of the standard base $B$ of ${\bf M}_4$ and its inverse copy $(B')^{-1}$ (plus letter $t$).
-Due to this mirror symmetry of the standard base, we have mirror symmetry for any accessible computations, in particular, for $\mathcal C$ and $\mathcal D$.
+Recall that the standard base of $\bf M$ is the product of the standard base $B$ of ${\bf M}_4$ and its inverse copy $(B')^{-1}$, and letter $\tt$.
+Due to the mirror symmetry of the standard base, we have mirror symmetry for any accessible computation, in particular, we have it for $\mathcal C$ and $\mathcal D$.
 Therefore proving by contradiction, we may assume that the $Y$-letters are inserted from the left of $Q$.

 Let $\mathcal Q$ be the maximal $q$-spoke of the subdiagram $E_i^0\subset \Gamma_i$ corresponding to the base letter $Q$.
 If ${\mathcal Q'}$ is the neighbor from the left $q$-spoke for $\mathcal Q$ (the spokes are directed from the disk $\Pi$), then the subpath $\bf x$ of ${\bf z}_i$ between these two $q$-spokes has at least $h_{i+1}-h_{i+2}=||H'''||$ $Y$-letters.
 Indeed, $\Gamma_i$ contains a copy $\Gamma'_{i+1}$ of $\Gamma_{i+1}$, the bottom of the trapezium $\Gamma_i\backslash\Gamma'_{i+1}$ is the copy ${\bf z}'_{i+1}$ of ${\bf z}_{i+1}$ and the top of it iz ${\bf z}_i$, and so the subcomputation with history $H'''$ has already increased the length of the $Q'Q$-sector.
 Thus, by lemmas \ref{2000N}, \ref{arG} and the choice of $L_0>100c_5N$, we have